-- 1. A secondary suite shall only be allowed on a property on which the principal use or principal building is a Single FamilySingle-family Dwelling as defined in the Land Use Bylaw and in a land use district where Secondary Suite is listed as a use. - 2.
+- 1. A secondary suite shall only be allowed on a property on which the principal use or principal building is a Single-family Dwelling as defined in the Land Use Bylaw and in a land use district where Secondary Suite is listed as a use. - 2.
 There shall be no more than one secondary suite developed on a property in any land use district, except in the Grouped Country Residential Districts (i.e. GCR-1 district and GCR-2).
-In the GCR-1 and GCR-2 districts more than one Secondary Suite may be allowed on a property, either inside a Single FamilySingle-family Dwelling, inside a detached garage or as a stand-alone Accessory Building, provided that not more than one Secondary Suite shall be allowed inside a Single FamilySingle-family Dwelling. - The off-street parking standard per Secondary Suite shall be in accordance with the Off-street Parking and Loading Area Standards Schedule Schedule 6, Section 8 of this Land Use Bylaw and the Development Authority shall not approve any variance to the off-street parking requirement. - 4.
-For the purpose of calculating site coverage Tthe floor area occupied by a secondary suite shall be considered as part of the gross floor area of the building in which it is located.predominant use of the structure for the purpose of calculating site coverage. - 5.
-The total floor area of a Secondary Suite, regardless of its location in an accessory building or a principal building, or as a stand-alone building, shall not exceed 900 ft2 or 40 percent of the total gross floor area of the building in which it is locatedSingle-family Dwelling on the property, whichever is less, except that when the Secondary Suite is located in the basement of the building it may exceed this standard to the extent that is required to optimize the use of the habitable floor space in the basement.
+In the GCR-1 and GCR-2 districts more than one Secondary Suite may be allowed on a property, either inside a Single FamilySingle-family Dwelling, inside a detached garage or as a stand-alone Accessory Building, provided that not more than one Secondary Suite shall be allowed inside a Single FamilySingle-family Dwelling or per Accessory Building. - 3.
+When a Secondary Suite has been approved on a property in the R-1 to R-5 and the CRV and the CSV land use districts, the Secondary Suite and/or the principal Single-family Dwelling shall not be approved or used as a Tourist Home, except when the entire property is rented out as one Tourist Home rental unit, and subject to the standards established for Tourist Homes in this land use bylaw. - 4.
+In the R-1 to R-5 and the CRV and the CSV land use districts, a Secondary Suite and/or the Single-family dwelling on the property where a Secondary Suite has been approved shall not be rented for any period of time to or occupied by a person or by a work crew, where such person or work crew: - 4.1 requires to bring a commercial vehicle (other than a standard passenger vehicle/truck which is the person's employment vehicle) or equipment to the premises; or - 4.2 requires to use the premises for any portion of an occupation that is reasonably categorized as a business, including a Home Occupation Class 2 (except the landowner who has complied with the provisions of this bylaw regarding Home Occupations). - 53.
+The off-street parking standard per Secondary Suite shall be in accordance with the Off-street Parking and Loading Area Standards Schedule-Schedule-6, Section 8 of this Land Use Bylaw and the Development Authority shall not approve any variance to the off-street parking requirement. - 64.
+For the purpose of calculating site coverage Tthe floor area occupied by a secondary suite shall be considered as part of the gross floor area of the building in which it is located.predominant use of the structure for the purpose of calculating site coverage. - 75.
+The total floor area of a Secondary Suite, regardless of its location in an accessory building or a principal building, or as a stand-alone building, shall not exceed 900 ft2 or 40 percent of the total gross floor area of the building in which it is located Single-family Dwelling on the property, whichever is less, except that when the Secondary Suite is located in the basement of the building it may exceed this standard to the extent that is required to optimize the use of the habitable floor space in the basement.
 The Development Authority may approve a maximum 10% variance of this standard, and further: